Butternut Squash + Red Lentil Soup

 How To Cut Butternut Squash For Soup

-- Cut off top and bottom.
+- Cut off the top and bottom.
 Start by slicing off the very top and bottom of the butternut squash.

 - Peel: Using a vegetable peeler, peel away the tough outer layer of skin.